mweel1/usa_high_level/grants/personal-profile/v2/index.md

 2. A special inbox for govt communications only.
 3. Provide an alert for critical e-mail(s) from the government, that must be confirmed.
 4. Provide a confirmation status they received the e-mail when read, where a callback URL is called for government record keeping.
+5. Provide a government seal around the e-mail.

 # Storage